 Here’s the complete list of hop participants!
 Be sure to comment on everyone’s blogs for a chance to win one of the prizes we have.

 The only opinions you'll find on my blog are my own.
 The products I use, for the most part, are ones that I purchase myself unless I indicate otherwise.
 They are all products which I enjoy using and would recommend.
-I do participate in affiliate programs with Amazon.com, Blick Art Supplies, Ellen Hutson LLC, Gina K, Hallmark Scrapbook & Crafts, MFT Stamps, Sizzix, Scrapbook.com, and Simon Says Stamp, and affiliate links are used whenever possible.
+I do participate in affiliate programs with Amazon.com, Blick Art Supplies, Ellen Hutson LLC, Gina K, MFT Stamps, Scrapbook.com, Picket Fence Studios, Impression Obsession, and Simon Says Stamp, and affiliate links are used whenever possible.
 Purchasing products by clicking on my affiliate links costs you nothing extra and helps support my artistic endeavors and this blog, and I thank you.